juledwar/db-testtools/README.rst

 Requirements
 ------------

-Python3.7 and beyond should work.
+Python 3.7 and beyond should work.

 Quickstart
 ----------